Tim Sample: Life and career

 Sample has narrated several audiobooks, including Robert McCloskey’s Burt Dow: Deep-Water Man, Stephen King’s The Sun Dog and the documentary From Stump to Ship for Northeast Historic Films.
 In 2015, he was an Audie Award finalist for his narration of Stephen King’s humor novella Drunken Fireworks.
 Sample appeared in several pandemic safety PSAs funded and produced by the state of Maine; as well as TV, radio and online ads funded and produced by End Citizens United targeting US Senator Susan Collins.

-Sample and his wife live in Portland, Maine.
+Sample and his wife live in Portland, Maine, and Albuquerque, New Mexico.